Best UK universities for graduate employment

 What are the alternatives to graduate schemes?

-It's easy to think graduate schemes are the only choice for you when you have finished university.
+It's easy to think graduate schemes are the only choice for you when you finish university.

 However, they're not for everyone.
 Sometimes the type of job you want to do doesn't really have that option.
 And that's fine because there are plenty of alternatives to graduate schemes.